Applying this year

-In general, St John's applicants are given two interviews of 20-30 minutes in length held by two interviewers each.
-The first 'general' interview is typically given by the Tutor for that subject and a Fellow outside of the area you have applied for, who will want to establish your motivation for studying at St John's.
-The second 'subject' interview is usually held by the Director of Studies and a Fellow within that subject, who will wish to learn more about your aptitude for the course.
+St John's applicants are typically given two interviews of 20-30 minutes in length held by two interviewers each.
+The interview panel with usually include the Director of Studies and/or Fellows within the subject you've applied for, who wish to learn more about you aptitude for the course.

 We try to make the interviews as relaxed as possible, so if you have any questions or problems do let us know in advance and we will do our best to help.
-Our interviews are designed to find out what you know, not what you don't.
-The interviewers want to see how you think on your feet, and where your interests and enthusiasms lie, particularly in relation to the course you are applying for.
+Our interviews are designed to find out what you do know, not what you don't.
+The interviewers want to see how you think spontaneously, and where your interests and enthusiasms lie, particularly in relation to the course you are applying for.

 Getting to your interview

-The majority of interviews will be held in St John's College, most likely in one of the interviewers' rooms.
+The majority of interviews are typically held in St John's College.

 However, in certain cases, not all interviews may not held on site.
 In some of the smaller subjects an interviewer may work in another College or Department, and some subjects hold additional interviews at another College.
 Some At-Interview Assessments will be held at the relevant Department, with all interviewees from every College taking the assessment together.
 If such examples are relevant to your subject you will be given clear directions to where your interview/assessment is taking place, or current undergraduates will escort you.